 Certain features and elements of build quality can make a wheeled cooler a quality product, or one that is best skipped over and left on the shelf.
 Let’s take a look at what you should be looking for in a suitable model.

-This is probably the first thing to think about.
-Personally, I recommend you start by considering how you will be transporting the cooler.
+This is probably the first thing to think about with rolling coolers.
+Personally, I recommend you start by considering how you will be transporting it.

 If it’s going to be carried in your car’s trunk, the back seat, or in your camper/trailer, measure the available area first.
 This will provide you with the maximum size you can fit in.
 Remember, it’s not just the footprint — there’s height to consider too.